tloeber/utils_and_configs/IDEs/VSCode/keybindings/readme.md

   - cross-platform compatibility, if possible
 - See my general discussion of how these shortcuts fit into other important shortcuts, as well more on the goals and strategy [here]() (coming soon).

+## Note on Mac usage

+If you remapped the modifier keys for a Windows/Linux-like keyboard feel, search and replace the following terms (in the following order):

+- ctrl -> cmd
+- alt -> ctrl
+- win -> alt

 ## Useful default shortcuts

 - Settings: Ctrl + , (default)